LucasWBritz/Benchmarks/README.md

-# PlayingWithSpans
+# Benchmarks
-Just a bunch of tests and benchmarks using spans in c#
+Just a bunch of tests and benchmarks